sarahholtman/StudyLink/README.md

 The MySQL database may need to be running for the tests to pass.

+The current automated tests mainly cover study group service behavior.
+More tests should be added for resources, notifications, messages, and study sessions.

 ## Notes

-- This project is a prototype for the current development phase.
+* This project is a prototype for the current development phase.
-- Authentication is still basic and should be improved in a future version.
+* Authentication is still basic and should be improved in a future version.
-- The current frontend sign-in flow is not production-ready and should be updated to fully validate user credentials.
+* The current frontend sign-in flow is not production-ready and should be updated to fully validate user credentials.
-- Passwords should be secured with hashing before the app is used in a real environment.
+* Passwords should be secured with hashing before the app is used in a real environment.
+* Account changes are currently saved locally in the browser and are not fully saved to the backend.
-- The messaging backend exists, but a full frontend messaging interface is not complete yet.
+* The messaging backend exists, but a frontend messaging page is not complete yet.
-- Notification and session-related features are still incomplete or partially implemented.
+* Upcoming sessions can be viewed, but full study session creation is not complete.
+* Notifications can be viewed, but notification management is still limited.
-- The project is currently set up for local development with MySQL.
+* The project is currently set up for local development with MySQL.

 ## Future Work

-- Improve the messaging system
+* Complete study session creation and management
+* Add a frontend messaging page
-- Add real-time communication for group messages
+* Add real-time communication for group messages
-- Strengthen login and authentication security
+* Strengthen login and authentication security
-- Improve frontend responsiveness
+* Save account changes to the backend
-- Expand notification features
+* Expand notification features
-- Add profile editing
+* Add administrator moderation tools
+* Add more automated tests
+* Improve frontend responsiveness
-- Deploy the application to a cloud platform
+* Deploy the application to a cloud platform